WebOfTrust/keri/docs/Glossary.md

 Two or more logs are _externally consistent_ if they are both verfiable internally consistent, to begin with, and the reported copies of the logs that are the same.

 External logs that are _inconsitent_, have at least two reported copies of the logs that are different.
 That means I have a duplicitous log.
 We need duplicity detection to be able to garantuee _external consistency_ or put in an different way: duplicity detection protects against external inconsistency.

-#### First seen
-"First seen" in KERI is the first **verified** event, accepted in the `KEL`.
-It has no effect on the timing of what has arrived in escrow for example; in escrow there can be garbage.
-Every 'first seen' event is propagated world wide within micro-seconds to the watchers.
-Only in this microseconds windows that you could have a live key conprise attack.
-If that happens, this where you have to look after this duplicity-attack a bit more in depth to handle it safely.
-E.g. a valid key rotation.

 #### Identifier System
 The properties of an _identifier system_: